Maya-faisal/Training/Kubernetes/Upgrading Clusters.md

-# Upgrading a Kubernets Cluster from to 1.30.0-1.1
+# Upgrading a Kubernetes Cluster from to 1.30.0-1.1

 **1. update the repo URL version**
 ```shell